- What is the West Highland Way? Read More

 Traditionally the route ends in the centre of Fort William at Gordon Square.
 The end of the route was moved up from its original endpoint on the fringes of Fort William in 2010.
 The end is marked by a bench, statue and stone map.
 You can also walk the route starting in Fort William and finishing in Milngavie.

-- Where to stay on the West Highland Way?
+- West Highland Way Accommodation?
 Read More

 There are various accommodation options available along the route like B&Bs, hotels, and inns.
 Sometimes it may be difficult to get a room in the town where the section finishes that day, so walkers may have to walk, use public transport, or taxi to nearby towns and villages for accommodation.
 Many walkers also camp along the way, with campsites and wild camping options en-route.